magnumjs/mag.js/README.md

 * context is a empty object you can use to pass to itself

-   - context.onunload - will be attached to the current modules onunloaders and called if any lifecycle event triggers e.preventDefault()
+   - context.onunload - will be attached to the current modules onunloaders and called if any lifecycle event triggers a stop by returning false

 * index is 0 based on xpath of the matcher